-Confirmed: Moto DROID and DROID X getting Froyo in "late summer"Alex Wagner - Senior News Editor
+Confirmed: Moto DROID and DROID X getting Froyo in "late summer"Alex Wagner - Editorial Director of News and Content

 Everyone is busy wondering when Android 2.2 will hit their particular device, but if a recent rumor is true, both the original DROID and upcoming DROID X will be getting Froyo in the near future.
 The folks over a Droidforums.net have received an internal Verizon screenshot confirming that both devices will receive Android 2.2 and Flash 10.1 this summer.
 The DROID update is planned for late July and the DROID X update is scheduled for late August.
 As always, take these rumors with a grain or two of salt, and you should also remember how often the Android 2.1 DROID update was delayed.